 Am provides back-up admin support on Tuesday, Thursday and Friday.
 She started off in behavioural psychology and then took time out to have a family.
 She is now juggling us, children, exam invigilating and outdoor sports so we’re hoping we’ll all be getting fitter the longer she is with us!

-Pam joins us in the office on Mondays, Wednesdays and Fridays and, coming from a background in community-based work, she brings great insight into the daily struggles people face.
+Pam joins us in the office 3 days a week and, coming from a background in community-based work, she brings great insight into the daily struggles people face.
 A bit of a culture vulture, she’s rapidly established herself as our go-to arts advisor – and she’s usually completed 2 or 3 suduko puzzles and at least one crossword before she even arrives in the office…

 Gary has kept all our financial books in order for the last four years, remaining calm in the face of a sometimes fraught office…must be all those escapes to the beautiful North Wales he indulges in – that and the strong tea.